 In the quest for enhanced productivity, various strategies and principles have emerged, each offering a pathway to more efficient time management and task completion.
 Among these, the Two-Minute Rule stands out for its simplicity and immediate impact on daily routines.
-This principle encourages individuals to act on tasks that can be completed in two minutes or less, promoting a proactive approach to minor tasks that often populate our to-do lists.
+This principle encourages individuals to act on tasks that can be completed in just a few minutes, promoting a proactive approach to minor tasks that often populate our to-do lists.

 The Essence of the Two-Minute Rule